 Click here to see the Program Calendar.
 Additionally, for placements in China (no placements in China for 2022-2023), please be aware that the TEFL Training does begin in April, prior to the end of the semester in order to accomplish the 120-hour training by June 1.
 Please check the TEFL Training Calendar to ensure that you are able to attend ALL sessions.

 This fee includes:

 There are some additional expenses participants should plan to cover prior to receiving their first paycheck, following their first month of employment.
 There is also a slight variation in which of the post-arrival expenses are reimbursed by partners schools, and a range of how much participants spend on household and daily expenses.

 Apart from the program fee, participants should be prepared to cover the following expenses prior to departure:

 Program participants are provided all necessary materials required to apply for their entry visas as well as instruction on the application during the program training and they themselves work with the Program Coordinator to apply for their visas.
-Program participants are responsible for booking their own tickets to arrive in Guilin by the date specified by the program for the in-country portion of the training and orientation.
+Program participants are then responsible for arranging their own travel to the specified location once a visa has been secured.
+For Kosovo, participants will not apply for a residence permit until arriving in Kosovo.

 In 2019-20, in return for teaching an average of 15-17 hours per week, program teachers largely received:

 Participants placed in China are provided individual housing by their host institution as part of their compensation.
 While the quality of accommodations vary slightly between institutions, all housing includes private bathrooms, telephone, and television.
 Accommodations are comparable to those provided to foreign students or university faculty.